Charles Cornwallis, 1st Marquess Cornwallis: Death and legacy

 In 1805 Cornwallis was reappointed Governor-General of India by Pitt (who had again become prime minister), this time to curb the expansionist activity of Lord Wellesley (older brother of Colonel Arthur Wellesley, later the Duke of Wellington).
 He arrived in India in July 1805, and died on 5 October of a fever at Gauspur in Ghazipur, at that time in the Varanasi kingdom.
 Cornwallis was buried there, overlooking the Ganges River, where his memorial is a protected monument maintained by the Archaeological Survey of India.
 There is also a memorial to him in St Paul's Cathedral.

 His son Charles became the 2nd Marquess.
 Having five daughters but no sons, the marquessate became extinct on his death, but he was succeeded in his remaining titles by his uncle, the brother of the general, the Right Reverend James Cornwallis.

 A statue of Cornwallis by John Bacon and John Bacon Jr. The statue now stands in the Victoria Memorial in Kolkata.

 Cornwallis appears in the 1835 novel Horse-Shoe Robinson by John Pendleton Kennedy, a historical romance set against the background of the Southern campaigns in the American War of Independence, and interacts with the fictional characters in the book.
 He is depicted as courtly in manner, but tolerant, or even supportive, of brutal practices against those found deficient among his own forces, and against enemy prisoners.
 In the 2000 film The Patriot about the events leading up to Yorktown, Cornwallis was portrayed by English actor Tom Wilkinson.
+Cornwallis also appears in Harry Turtledove's Atlantis series of alternate history novels, taking part in variants of the French and Indian War and American Revolutionary War.

 In Ireland his legacy also includes the Wicklow Military Road (now the R115) through the Wicklow Mountains.
 Fictional accounts of the rebellion, such as The Year of the French by Thomas Flanagan, feature Cornwallis.
 In India, he is remembered for his victory against Tipu Sultan in the Mysore war and his promulgation of revenue and judicial acts.
 Fort Cornwallis, founded in 1786 in George Town, Prince of Wales Island (now the island part of the Malaysian state of Penang), is named for him.

 The coastal township of Cornwallis, New Zealand, was named after him by his nephew, William Cornwallis Symonds.
 A building is named after him at the University of Kent, as are boarding houses at the Royal Hospital School and Culford School in Suffolk.
 Statues of Cornwallis can be seen in St. Paul's Cathedral, London, Fort Museum, Fort St. George, Chennai, and in the Victoria Memorial, Kolkata.
 The public house "The Marquis of Cornwallis" in Layham, Suffolk, was named after him.
 Roads named after him include Cornwallis Street in Liverpool, Cornwallis Road in the London Borough of Islington, and Cornwallis Road in Oxford.